Novola/zori/README.md

-# zori
+# trollgod.cc chimpanzee

-crazy hack developed by bz and I
+crazy hack devved by finz0 + the